ArchipelagoMW/Archipelago/worlds/pokemon_emerald/docs/region data.md

 region. `sanity_check.py` should catch you if there are other regions that point to a region that no longer exists, but if one of your newly-split regions still has the same name as the original, it won't be detected and you may find that things aren't connected correctly.

-## `extracted_data.json`

-DO NOT TOUCH

-Contains data automatically pulled from the base rom and its source code when it is built.
-There should be no reason to manually modify it.
-Data from this file is piped through `data.py` to create a data object that's more useful and complete.

-## `items.json`

-A map from items as defined in the `constants` in `extracted_data.json` to useful info like a human-friendly label, the type of progression it enables, and tags to associate.
-There are many unused items and extra helper constants in `extracted_data.json`, so this file contains an exhaustive list of items which can actually be found in the modded game.

-## `locations.json`

-Similar to `items.json`, this associates locations with human-friendly labels and tags that are used for filtering.
-Any locations claimed by any region need an entry here.